KWH Group: Wiik & Höglund

-Oy Keppo Ab (1954–1983)
+Keppo

-The history of Keppo Mansion (1740–1954)

 The site of the Keppo mansion has been characterized by small-scale industrial activities for several centuries.
 With the Keppo rapids providing access to water power, and in combination with the close proximity to the shipping port in Nykarleby, alderman Samuel Lithovius recognized a business opportunity for processing timber from the surrounding forests, and setup up a water-powered sawmill at the site in about 1740.
 Subsequent owners developed the site further with a tobacco plantation, spinning mill, pitch works and a linen-, cotton- and textile-mill until 1829 when Keppo was acquired by Carl Otto von Essen.

 During the time of Otto von Essen, the sawmill experienced a boom in business.
 Peter Malm from Jakobstad, a well-known shipowner and industrialist, became a corporate member at the sawmill in 1840.
 He financed the sawmill and sold the finished products, while von Essen worked as saw inspector and timber purchaser.
 In the 1860s, the annual production exceeded ten thousand logs.
 A fire in 1893 destroyed the sawmill, and no saw mill has been operational at the Keppo rapids since.
 The von Essen family owned the Keppo mansion until 1899 when Hugo Grönlund acquired it, who then sold it to the Wilhelm Schauman Ab company in Jakobstad in 1906.

 Viktor Schauman, the son of Wilhelm Schauman, bought the Keppo Mansion in 1918, and after a renovation, lived at the mansion with his wife until 1930, when the mansion was again sold.
 The main building then became an evangelical High School, and was owned by the guarantee association during 1930–1942.
 After a period as army accommodation during World War II, the house was again bought and restored by the Viktor Schauman family, who lived at the mansion until 1954.

-The roots of Oy Keppo Ab (1937–1953)

-In 1937 Emil Höglund started a fur farming hobby.
-Inspired by a former colleague, Karl Johan Stuns Höglund became the financier and largest owner of the mink farm established at the Petsmo sawmill.
-17 minks were imported from Sweden.
-In 1943, Karl Johan Tidström became the second owner of the farm and by 1953 it had become the largest in Finland.
-The systematic breeding programmes had resulted in a unique mutation, the Finlandia Topaz, which gained worldwide recognition.